microsoft/XmlNotepad/docs/help/menus.md

 - **Insert** Insert a new node of the same type (element, attribute, processing instruction, comment, etc) as the currently selected node.
 This makes it easy to build a list of nodes that have the same type.
 - **Duplicate** Clone the selected node (and its children) and insert the clone as the next sibling.
 - **Change To** Changes the selected node to the specified node type.
-- **Goto Definition** Open the selected XInclude or open the XML Schema that defines the selected node in a new instance of Microsoft XML Notepad.
+- **Goto Definition** Open the selected XInclude or open the XML Schema that defines the selected node in a new instance of XML Notepad.
 - **Expand XIncludes** Expand all XInlcude elements with the contents of the XML documents they point to.
 - **Nudge** Moves the selected node:
     - **Up**     Before the previous sibling, or before the parent if there are no previous siblings.